 It might surprise you to know that most of the performance improvement associated with an external antenna is actually not the antenna at all – it’s the height.
 All antennas output the same amount of power, different designs just increase power in one direction by taking away from another direction.

 The most significant improvement you can make is by placing an antenna (or the device itself) clear of obstructions.
 Just like installing a TV antenna, installing a pole on the roof of the house or building is usually the best way to do this.
 Mobile phone, wireless broadband, and other wireless technologies are usually broadcast from a tall base station which has been built to transmit the signal over the top of buildings and trees.
 Installing the antenna on top of a pole or tall mast reduces the amount that signal degrades by passing through trees and bouncing around obstructions.

-Powertec supply a huge range of Blackhawk masts and towers, accommodating for any and all application – whether you need a small pole on the roof of your house, or are looking for a 30 metre tower to broadcast your own LoRa IoT network.
+Powertec supply a huge range of Blackhawk masts and towers, accommodating for any and all application – whether you need a small pole on the roof of your house, or are looking for a 30-metre tower to broadcast your own LoRa IoT network.

 We also have a wide range of turn-key height systems, such as communications trailers, portable telescopic masts, and temporary tripod towers.

-We help local wireless ISPs to improve their network coverage with our roof-mounted lattice towers, while remaining in budget.
+We help local wireless ISPs to improve their network coverage with our roof-mounted lattice towers while remaining in budget.
 Our Blackhawk towers have helped provide connectivity to remote Pacific islands, and isolated indigenous communities.

 Like all of our solutions, we stick to design.
-We’re proud to be helping over 900 installation partners across Australia to build solutions with confidence and mutual respect that comes with over 20 years experience working with small business.
+We’re proud to be helping over 900 installation partners across Australia to build solutions with confidence and mutual respect that comes with over 20 years of experience working with small business.